All writing

 Football must protect injured players while preventing stoppages from becoming unearned coaching windows.

-Read the article →The Game Under ReviewThe Founding Committee Responds
+Read the article →The Founding Committee Responds

 The first Pub Table discussion: five founding voices respond to the VAR and football governance debate.